-If you are a stockholder of record, you may vote in person at the annual meeting, or by proxy using the enclosed proxy card.
+If you are a stockholder of record, you may vote in person at the annual meeting, vote by proxy using the enclosed proxy card, or vote by proxy over the telephone or the internet.
 Whether or not you plan to attend the meeting, we urge you to vote by proxy to ensure your vote is counted.
-You may still attend the meeting and vote in person even if you have already voted by proxy.
+You may still attend the meeting and vote in person, even if you have already voted by proxy.

-- To vote in person, come to the annual meeting and we will give you a ballot when you arrive. - To vote using the proxy card, simply complete, sign and date the enclosed proxy card and return it promptly in the envelope provided.
-If you return your signed proxy card to us before the annual meeting, we will vote your shares as you direct.
+- To vote in person, we will give you a ballot when you arrive at the annual meeting. - To vote using the enclosed proxy card, simply complete, sign, date, and return it promptly in the envelope provided.
+To be counted, we must receive your signed proxy card by 11:59 PM Eastern Time on February 17, 2010, the day prior to the annual meeting.